William Bowie (engineer): Career

 In 1895 Bowie entered the United States Coast and Geodetic Survey.
-During World War I he served in the United States Army Corps of Engineers as a major.
+During World War I he served in the United States Corps of Engineers as a major.

 He represented the United States at various international geodetic conferences and congresses.
 His scientific researches had to do with the theory of isostasy and its applications to dynamic and structural geology.
 He retired from government service at the age of 64 in 1936.

-Bowie's professional activity was directed toward three general objectives:
+Bowie's professional activity was directed towards three general objectives: